-I hear it at least once a week, or some variation of it.
+I Don’t Want to Be One of Those People – I hear it at least once a week, or some variation of it.
 “I’m just going to let it go.
 I don’t want to make a claim.”
 When I inquire why they want to surrender their ability to exert their legal right to protect themselves after an injury caused by someone else’s carelessness, they often say something about not wanting to be “one of those people.”
 Another common one: “I’m not litigious.
 I’ve never made a claim.”

 Well, making a claim for your legal right for reimbursement, whether it be for personal injury or property damages or lost earnings or pain and suffering, is not being litigious.
 More often than not, these claims are resolved via amicable settlement negotiations.
 This, of course, presumes that the insurance company involved is reasonable, which is not always the case.
 In those instances, yes, litigation may be warranted.
 But otherwise, a settlement is typically the end result.
 Making a claim does not involve litigation.

 For those people that say, “I’ve never made a claim,” they’re either extremely lucky to never have had any injury or property damage EVER or they’re basically admitting to being taken advantage of.
 Because if you’ve paid into a fund for later reimbursement in the event of a certain event (the purpose of insurance), that event occurs, and you’re entitled to recover, but you ignore your right to recovery, you’re either letting the insurance company make your financial decisions for you, or you’re donating your money to the wrong “charity.”
 When you die, and your life insurance policy is getting ready to issue its payment, do you want your family to say, “Well, we don’t want to profit from our loved one’s death”?
 It’s the same thing, but somehow the insurance companies have twisted our thinking on the issues at play.